PragTob/measuree/README.md

 ## Language

-* Metric - a value we'd want to measure, such as "Temperature" or "Length"
+* Metric - a value we'd want to measure, such as, "CO", "Temperature" or "Length"
+* Measurement - a single value taken/measured for a given metric

 ## Assumptions